ShapeReality/cuboid-docs/docs/about/about-shapereality.md

 We believe that for this reason, augmented reality could be an invaluable tool in the tool belt of architects, designers and artists.

 > Imagine walking to that one overcrowded six lanes-wide street in your city.
 The one with exhaust fumes trapped between the buildings, that was once the main road that everyone walked on before the ☆automobile☆ took over.
 Imagine standing there, and showing municipalities, friends and residents of that neighbourhoods the difference it would make if it was a walkable, lush green street.
-With a flick of a switch you see and *experience* what that would be like.
+With a flick of a switch you show and let them *experience* what that would be like.

 We get used to our surroundings, but augmented reality gives us the ability to challenge it.
 To change our cities for the better.[^1]